 We wrote a dedicated article on stomach pain and coffee, but here is a short reminder in the context of cold brew.

 Generally speaking, if a person has stomach issues after drinking coffee, the first blame always goes towards the “acid” content of the coffee itself.
 The acidity of coffee is too low to cause stomach problems.
 Black coffee has a ph of around 5 whereas Coca-Cola has a ph of 2.5.
 So Coke is about twice as acid but causes far less irritation for the stomach.

 Furthermore, it has been proven many times that NMP formation is significantly higher in darker-roasted coffee, essentially proving that light roasted coffee will always be more painful on your stomach.

-We recommended light coffee roasts for cold brew in this article.
+We recommended light coffee roasts for the cold brew in this article.
 Lighter roasts help even more to preserve phytochemicals in coffee.
 Some might argue that light roasts are harsh for sensitive stomachs, as we showed in this article.
 However, the low brewing temperature ensures that NMP is not extracted during brewing, therefore cold brew is not dependant on the roast type.

 Contains Less Acid Overall

 Although I personally am not a supporter of this health claim, I have to note that cold brew coffee is less acidic than hot brews.
 The reason for this is simple, the brewing process.
 The low brewing temperature doesn’t allow the extraction of acidic substances, and therefore remains far less acidic overall.